U.F.O. (1993 film)

 U.F.O. (also known as U.F.O. - The Movie) is a 1993 British science fiction spoof directed by Tony Dow and starring Roy Chubby Brown in the role of a blue comedian whose act offends a pair of female aliens, who proceed to kidnap him and put him on trial.

 Plot

-The infamous stand-up comic Roy Chubby Brown stars in this irreverent, science fiction spoof.
-Performing one night at the end of Blackpool Pier, Chubby is beamed up to a spaceship populated by feminist aliens.
+Performing one night at the end of Blackpool Pier, stand-up comedian Chubby is beamed up to a spaceship populated by feminist aliens.
 Put on trial for crimes against women and quickly found guilty, the unapologetic misogynist is condemned to become pregnant every year for the next thirty years.